mrckurz/cicd-BA-uebung01/README-UE02.md

    - Notes on any problems and how you solved them.
 3. Updated **README.md** in the repo with a **build badge** pointing to your CI workflow.

+Submit your results to eLearning until **November, 6th 2025, 23:55**

 ---

 ## Scoring (24 pts total)